Charles I of England: Heir apparent

-In 1613, Charles's sister Elizabeth married Frederick V, Elector Palatine, and moved to Heidelberg.
+In 1613, Charles's sister Elizabeth married Elector Frederick V of the Palatinate, and moved to Heidelberg.
 In 1617, the Habsburg Archduke Ferdinand of Austria, a Catholic, was elected king of Bohemia.
 The next year, the Bohemians rebelled, defenestrating the Catholic governors.
 In August 1619, the Bohemian Diet chose Frederick, who led the Protestant Union, as their monarch, while Ferdinand was elected Holy Roman Emperor in the imperial election.
 Frederick's acceptance of the Bohemian crown in defiance of the Emperor marked the beginning of the turmoil that would develop into the Thirty Years' War.
 The conflict, originally confined to Bohemia, spiralled into a wider European war, which the English Parliament and public quickly grew to see as a polarised continental struggle between Catholics and Protestants.
 In 1620, King Frederick was defeated at the Battle of White Mountain near Prague and his hereditary lands in the Electoral Palatinate were invaded by a Habsburg force from the Spanish Netherlands.
 James, however, had been seeking marriage between Prince Charles and Ferdinand's niece, Infanta Maria Anna of Spain, and began to see the Spanish match as a possible diplomatic means of achieving peace in Europe.